TateTaylorOH/Turn-of-the-Seasons/README.md

 # ![](https://raw.githubusercontent.com/TateTaylorUSA/TateTaylorUSA/main/assets/images/turn%20of%20the%20seasons/WinterSmall.png)﻿ Winter ![](https://raw.githubusercontent.com/TateTaylorUSA/TateTaylorUSA/main/assets/images/turn%20of%20the%20seasons/WinterSmallFlipped.png)
 **Evening Star | Morning Star | Sun's Dawn**

-The base Seasons of Skyrim already includes a robust Winter season.
-Pair it with ws's [Shrubs of Snow](https://www.nexusmods.com/skyrimspecialedition/mods/63463) and it looks truly breathtaking.
+[Seasons of Skyrim](https://www.nexusmods.com/skyrimspecialedition/mods/62861) already includes a robust Winter season; pair it with ws's [Shrubs of Snow](https://www.nexusmods.com/skyrimspecialedition/mods/63463) and it looks truly breathtaking.
 Regardless, a few changes have been made to the season for some added flair.

 -   The Whiterun tundra is now completely covered by a thick layer of snow.
 -   Lakes and rivers across Skyrim can be found frozen over in certain places (Optional).